../../_images/vampir_logo.png

 Usage

-VampirServer is the backend software component that can run across multiple compute nodes taking advantage of the machine’s memory, this in turn provides an increase in performance for viewing large trace files i.e. >1GB.
-Note: VampirServer does not take advantage of GPU acceleration.
+VampirServer is the backend software component that can run across multiple compute nodes taking advantage of the memory and compute resources of these nodes.
+This provides an increase in performance for viewing large trace files i.e. greater than 1GB.
+Note: VampirServer does not utilize GPU acceleration.

 The following sections will cover the 3 different methods for using Vampir.
 For each method, you will need to enable X11 forwarding on an OLCF machine to allow a GUI to be launched to a remote screen.
 To do so, you can use the ssh -X (using option ‘-X ‘) as shown below